-\paragraph{In-Domain Setting} To confirm that the base parser struggles when applied out-of-domain, we construct an in-domain setting and measure the gap in performance.
+To confirm that the base parser struggles when applied out-of-domain, we construct an in-domain setting and measure the gap in performance.
 This setting also helps us address a natural question: does using DG-MAML hurt in-domain performance?
 This would not have been surprising as the parser is explicitly optimized towards better performance on unseen target domains.

 To answer these questions, we create a new split of Spider.
 Specifically, for each database from the training and development set of Spider, we include 80\% of its question-SQL pairs in the new training set and assign the remaining 20\% to the new test set.
 As a result, the new split consists of 7702 training examples and 1991 test examples.
-When using this split, the parser is tested on databases that are all have been seen during training.
+When using this split, the parser is tested on databases that all have been seen during training.
 We evaluate the non-BERT parsers with the same metric of set match for evaluation.

-As in-domain and out-of-domain setting have different splits, and thus do not use the same test set, the direct comparison between them only serves as a proxy to illustrate the effect of domain shift.
+\paragraph{Does the parser struggle out-of-domain?} As in-domain and out-of-domain setting have different splits, and thus do not use the same test set, the direct comparison between them only serves as a proxy to illustrate the effect of domain shift.
 We show that, despite the original split of out-of-domain setting containing a larger number of training examples (8659 vs 7702), the base parser tested in-domain achieves a much better performance (78.2\%) than its counterpart tested out-of-domain (56.4\%).
 This suggests that the domain shift genuinely hurts the base parser.

-We further study DG-MAML in this in-domain setting to see if it causes a drop in in-domain performance.
-Somewhat surprisingly, we instead observe a modest improvement (+1.1\%) over the base parser trained with conventional supervised learning.
+\paragraph{Does DG-MAML hurt in-domain performance?} We study DG-MAML in the in-domain setting to see if it hurts in-domain performance.
+Somewhat surprisingly, we instead observe a modest improvement (+1.1\%) over the base parser.
 This suggests that DG-MAML, despite optimizing the model towards domain generalization, captures, to a certain degree, a more general notion of generalization or robustness, which appears beneficial even in the in-domain setting.